 Common Causes of Blossom End Rot

 Anything that prevents the proper absorption of calcium from the soil can cause blossom end rot.
 That includes irregular much water, pH issues, too much nitrogen, the soil is too cold, or even damaged roots.

 How Should You Treat Blossom End Rot?

-If blossom end rot persists throughout the season then you may need to add something to the soil.
-If this is the case have your soil tested to see exactly how much and what the extension services in your area recommend.
+If blossom end rot persists throughout the season then you may need to add something to the soil but keep an eye out for signs of drought.
+Dry conditions prevent the roots from bringing in nutrients and can be a cause (irregular watering).
+If it hasn’t been dry or you have kept a good watering schedule then you may need to have your soil tested to see exactly how much and what kind of amendments the extension service in your area recommends.

 Have you seen blossom end rot on your plants this year?